knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 One use case is when you see the potential of a [noisy neighbors problem](https://en.wikipedia.org/wiki/Cloud_computing_issues#Performance_interference_and_noisy_neighbors).
 There might be broker instances which receive tremendous amount of load and this might reduce the performance of other brokers.

 Another use case is when you would like to restrict traffic in a self-service manner using Istio.
-As a

-While it is still possible to restrict traffic based on the URL paths of the broker addresses, a better approach would be restricting based on the Kubernetes `Service`s or namespaces.
-Since isolated data plane mode creates a separate Kubernetes `Service` in user namespace, it is convenient to configure

-TODO:
-- Another use case is when you would like to restrict traffic.
-While it is still possible to
-- Istio
-- Kubernetes firewall
-- Easier traffic limiting within the namespace
+As documented in [Protect a Knative Broker by using JSON Web Token (JWT) and Istio](https://knative.dev/docs/eventing/brokers/broker-admin-config-options/#protect-a-knative-broker-by-using-json-web-token-jwt-and-istio), you can use Istio to restrict traffic based on the URL paths of the broker addresses.
+However, for the shared data plane approach, the Istio injection label `istio-injection=enabled` needs to be added to the `knative-eventing` namespace.
+Similarly, the `AuthorizationPolicy` object needs to be created in the `knative-eventing` namespace as the Broker service is created there.

+In isolated data plane mode however, the data plane is created in the user namespace.
+Thus, it is convenient to configure Istio in the user namespace.
+This way, the Istio configuration is not shared with other users.
+Also, the `AuthorizationPolicy` object can be created in the user namespace in a self-service manner.

 ## Disdvantages